-While we will cling wrap your personal belongings for protection against any residual radiation contamination, we strongly advise that you limit the number of belongings you bring with you to reduce the risk of contamination upon discharge.
+We will cling wrap your personal belongings for protection against any residual radiation contamination.
+However, we strongly advise you to limit the number of belongings you bring with you to reduce the risk of contamination upon discharge.

-- Do not bring more than one bag's worth of items. - Do not bring any valuables or excessive cash. - ✓ You may like to bring reading materials and mobile devices.
+- Do not bring more than one bag's worth of items. - \ Do not bring any valuables or excessive cash. - ✓ Reading materials and mobile devices are allowed.